-Block puzzlers are a dime a dozen, sure, but where most tend to keep things relatively simple, Test Chamber will truly test your perception skills with its isometric screen wrapping.
-This mechanic allows for some quite clever puzzles, and it’s not long before reaching the exit turns into a headspinningly difficult challenge.
+Block puzzles are a dime a dozen, sure, but where most tend to keep things relatively simple, Test Chamber will truly test your perception skills with its isometric screen wrapping.
+This mechanic allows for some quite clever puzzles, and it’s not long before reaching the exit turns into a head-spinningly difficult challenge.
 But is it any fun?

-Each of the 28 levels does rate your performance based on number of moves, but this is more of a virtual trophy’ thing, than something related to progress (as in, no silly level gating).
-You will have to finish a level before moving onto the next though, and because of this, I only got to experience the first eight before I had to throw in the towel.
-I was more than a little eager to travel further, see what else the game had in store for me, but alas, ‘Rescue’ is where my quest to find this so-called Infinite World ended.
+Each of the 28 levels does rate your performance based on the number of moves, but this is more of a virtual trophy’ thing than something related to progress (as in, no silly level gating).
+You will have to finish a level before moving on to the next though, and because of this, I only got to experience the first eight before I had to throw in the towel.
+I was more than a little eager to travel further and see what else the game had in store for me, but alas, ‘Rescue’ is where my quest to find this so-called Infinite World ended.

-If you thought moving 1×1, 2×2 and 3×3 blocks around was tricky, well, you’re not gonna like the ‘linked’ ones.
+If you thought moving 1×1, 2×2 and 3×3 blocks around was tricky, well, you’re not going to like the ‘linked’ ones.
 While useful in bridging several gaps at once among other things, their unique design also means even more planning is required whenever they’re part of the equation.
-Blocks not directly connected to something will drop off the edge after all, never to be seen again (unless you make use of the undo feature, of course).
+Blocks not directly connected to something will drop off the edge, after all, never to be seen again (unless you make use of the undo feature, of course).

 The world-wrapping mechanics of the world of Test Chamber create unique and devious puzzles that will challenge even the most skilled players.